 Make a difference while building a career.

-The Queen’s Graduate Diploma in Immigration and Citizenship Law will prepare you for the Immigration Consultants of Canada Regulatory Council’s (ICCRC) mandatory Entry-to-Practice Exam and equip you with the skills you will need to be a successful immigration consultant.
+The Queen’s Graduate Diploma in Immigration and Citizenship Law will prepare you for The College of Immigration and Citizenship Consultant's (CICC) mandatory Entry-to-Practice Exam and equip you with the skills you will need to be a successful immigration consultant.

 Testimonials on the importance of the program.

 From students to National Advisory Committee members, hear what people are saying about the Graduate Diploma in Immigration and Citizenship Law.